andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

 ### <a id="input-object-type-interfaces">Auxiliary Interfaces</a>

-To extend the capabilities of incoming GraphQL object types, you may need to implement interfaces listed below.
+To extend the capabilities of InputObjectType, you may need to implement interfaces listed below.

 <dl>
     <dt><a href="#fields-aware-interface">FieldsAwareInterface</a></dt>
     <dd>
-        Allows you to define a list of fields of an incoming object type.
+        Allows you to define a field list of InputObjectType.
 Interface
         <code>InputObjectTypeInterface</code> already implements this interface.
 Will be useful when
-        extending fields of an incoming object type declared using an attribute<br />
+        extending fields of an InputObjectType declared using an attribute<br />
         <code>#[InputObjectType]</code>.
     </dd>
     <dt><a href="#parse-value-aware-interface">ParseValueAwareInterface</a></dt>